-- 1. "Caught Bee-ing Good" Teachers and other staff members may issue this special recognition to students who go beyond the call of duty.
+- "Caught Being Good" Teachers and other staff members may issue this special recognition to students who go beyond the call of duty.
 These students are recognized weekly. - 2.
 Classroom Incentives Teachers provide positive incentives such as "Treasure Box" and special activities. - 3.
-Awards Ceremony Students are recognized for exhibiting scholarly behaviors and citizenship based on the PBIS Behavior Matrix as well as additional areas to recognize student achievement. - 4.
+"Super Class Awards" Teachers, playground aides, and the principal give a Super Class Awards the classes that have exemplary behavior on campus. - 4.
+Monthly Awards Each month teachers choose six students to receive awards: two students for a Medal of Honor Character award, two for the Scholarly Behavior award and two teacher's choice award. - 5.
+Awards Ceremony Students are recognized for exhibiting scholarly behaviors and citizenship based on the Medal of Honor Character Development Program as well as additional areas to recognize student achievement. - 6.
 Principal Incentives Students in grades K 5 earn various incentives for accomplishing various goals that the principal has students or classrooms earn.
-It can be the classroom that has the most spirit, has the best attendance for the month, attendance, etc. - 5.
-Meadowlark Super Scholar recognition Two students are selected each week by their teacher to receive this Award.
-This award is based on students who exhibit scholarly behaviors: eager to learn, view multiple perspectives, willing to participate, are curious, exercise intellect, save ideas, set goals, ponder big ideas, and use multiple resources. - 6.
-Attendance Awards Students with perfect attendance for each trimester receive recognition at the trimester awards assembly.
+It can be the classroom that has the most spirit, has the best attendance for the month, has earned 15 super class awards, etc. - 7.
+Meadowlark Super Scholar recognition Two students are selected each week by their teacher to receive this Principal's Award.
+This award is based on students who exhibit scholarly behaviors: eager to learn, view multiple perspectives, willing to participate, are curious, exercise intellect, save ideas, set goals, ponder big ideas, and use multiple resources. - 8.
+Attendance Awards Students with perfect attendance for the month receive various items such as a dog tag, bracelet, certificate, or other prizes.
 Students at the end of the year with zero absences and with no tardies will be recognized for Perfect Attendance for the school year at the end of the year awards assembly.